Meet the Coach Testimonials Blog Schedule a Discovery Call Login

 5. What needs to be considered for PTO, sick days, and FMLA in regard to the program, ABFM, and ACGME requirements?

 Advising draws upon your expertise in the area to direct trainees in regard to their choices.
-You often are directive about their options.
+You often need to be directive about their options.
 The resident is the one, though, who must take the action.
 Advisees are typically assigned core faculty members without choice in the matter.

-Sponsorship draws on your social and professional capital to endorse and network a trainee - advocating for them to gain access to opportunities.
+Sponsorship draws on your social and professional capital to endorse and network a trainee - advocating for them and connecting them to opportunities.
 Championing for your trainee to have a seat at the table, be included on a research team, or be considered for a leadership role.
 It often takes you being more directive in the actions they consider.
 And it puts your reputation on the line.
 This takes effort but is a nice enhancement to the role of ally.
 Sponsorships are intentional, with one side or the other initiating the relationship.

 Mentoring draws on your perspective and experience to help guide and encourage the trainee along your shared pathway in medicine as well as outside of medicine.
 It can involve modeling work-life balance, helping them develop their goals, troubleshooting common challenges, and helping them see the bigger picture.
 A mentor relationship is usually a longer-term relationship that endures past graduation.
 Mentors are sometimes assigned.
 However, many happen naturally.
 And the thing that I’ve been realizing over the past three years is that not every resident and fellow (or attending, for that matter) can easily identify a mentor.